jlpdeveloper/service-dependency-api/README.md

 - `POST /services` - Create a new service
 - `PUT /services/{id}` - Update an existing service
 - `DELETE /services/{id}` - Delete a service

-## Development

-This project is a work in progress.